tylerjwoodfin/atlas-man/README.md

 ```

 ## Configuration
-Before using `atlas-man`, you need to populate the `config.json` file with your Trello and Jira API keys.
+Before using `atlas-man`, you need to populate `~/.config/atlas-man/config.json` file with your Trello and Jira API keys.

 ### Trello Configuration
 - Visit the [Trello Power-Ups Admin](https://trello.com/power-ups/admin/) page and create a new Power-Up.